12 Jobs Your Dog Can do at Home

 With plenty of food-dispensing toys and puzzle food bowls available, make your pup work for their food.

 You can try a kibble dispensing ball.
 Your dog will have to roll it around and the kibble will slowly dispense.
 Or try a puzzle bowl.
-Dogs need to work for the food and is a great tactic if your dog tends to eat too fast.
+Dogs need to work for the food and this is a great tactic if your dog tends to eat too fast.

 8. Perform Chores